TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

 Our privacy statement sets out our current policies and demonstrates our commitment to your privacy.

-Before using this Site, you should read these Terms carefully, as well as our Privacy Policy and Cookie Policy.
+Before using this Site, you should read these Terms carefully, as well as our Cookie Policy.

 The information contained on the Site is for information purposes only.
 HSBC Holdings plc does not hold itself out as providing legal, financial or other advice via the Site.